yrmvgh/yiufcrawl/FUTURE.md

 # Version 1.8

-## Experience rework

-Because a player primarily gains experience through killing monsters, there is always the fear of grinding to get to higher experience levels, and a lot of limitations have been added to crawl in an attempt to mitigate this.
-So no longer will players get experience from kills.
-Experience will come from reaching new levels and branches in the dungeon, and from quaffing potions and fountains of experience (which will be more common than they are now).
-Potions of experience will give experience based on the difficulty of the branch level they drink it on, encouraging delaying consuming the potion for as long as possible, creating a natural challenge as a player rushes to get as deep as possible with the lowest amount of experience.
-Fountains of experience will be fixed in place, however, so a player should just drink those at the first opportunity.
-No longer do we have to worry about players hanging around in a level for too long, trying to get more experience.
-Of course potions of experience are generated once when the level is generated, and are never dropped by monsters, so there is no chance of grinding monsters for experience.

-Piety for some gods will still come from killing monsters, but for others killing monsters will be completely unnecessary.
-Conceivably, there could be competitions to see who can beat the game with the least number of kills.
-Some gods could even get more interesting by reducing piety for killing monsters (Ely maybe).
-The longer you go between killing monsters for some, the higher your piety gain.

 ## Geometric scaling for most attributes and skills

 I'm thinking of something like this: 6 strength should have twice the impact on how much damage you do with a weapon as 3 strength.
 9 strength = twice what 6